jordanhuaman/algorithms-ds_practice/books-practice/Data Structures and  Algorithms in Java/README.md

 > If we have another construstor that uses another one we can use `this(paramerter param1, paramerter parame2)`

 - [ ] Completar los demas ejercicios -> *nos quedamos en* ?
 R-1.3

+#### 3.1 Using Arrays
+> Agregar arrays no lo entendi, pero el eliminar uno si.

+3.1.2 Sorting an Array
+-  The Insertion-Sort Algorithm -> basic algorithm